 When it comes to insomnia treatment, you should always start with your lifestyle.
 Get enough exercise, reduce stress from your life, keep a regular schedule, stop drinking so much coffee, and you should be on your path to a healthy sleep habits.
 But, as a mother of 3 and business owner, I know that we can all use a little bit of help getting to sleep sometimes.
 That is why I turn to magnesium as an insomnia treatment.

-Magnesium is responsible for over 300 enzyme reactions in your body, particularly in your bones, muscles, and brain.
-As far as insomnia treatment goes, we are interested in magnesium’s role in your muscles and brain (though bone health is obviously important too).
+Magnesium is responsible for over 300 enzyme reactions in your body, particularly in the bones, muscles, and brain.
+It has an important role in the nervous system for helping you calm down and be able to sleep.

 You might recall that your nerve cells “talk” to each other with electrical signals.
 Because there are gaps between your nerve cells (synapses), your nerves rely on chemicals to transmit signals across the gaps.
 Some of the chemicals hanging out in the gaps help signals cross the gap, whereas other chemicals stop signals from crossing.
 Magnesium is one of the chemicals which stops signals from crossing nerve synapses.